-- 1. call for proposals with received project proposals; - 2. assessment process divided in two main steps: - a. administrative and eligibility check, - b. quality assessment; - 3. selection procedure followed by a decision of MC; - 4. contracting of selected projects.
+1. call for proposals with received project proposals;

+- 2. assessment process divided in two main steps: - a. administrative and eligibility check;

+b. quality assessment;

+- 3. decision and approval of ranking lists by the MC; - 4. contracting of selected projects.

-The entire assessment procedure shall last 6 months, from the deadline for submitting project proposals to the MC approval of the final ranking list.
+The entire procedure shall last 8 months, from the deadline for submitting project proposals to the MC approval of the final ranking list and MA contracting.